Lipová (Cheb District): Administrative division

+Etymology

+Until 1948, the German name Lindenhau (meaning 'linden glade') was used both in Czech and German.
+In 1948, it was renamed Lipová (an adjective from the Czech word lípa, i.e. 'linden').

 Geography

 Lipová is located about 6 km southeast of Cheb and 35 km southwest of Karlovy Vary, on the border with Germany.
 The northern part of the municipality lies in the Cheb Basin.
 The southern part extends into the Fichtel Mountains and the southeastern part into the Upper Palatine Forest.
 The highest point is located on the southeastern municipal border, on the slopes of the Dyleň mountain, at 825 m above sea level.
 The northern municipal border is formed by the Jesenice Reservoir, built on the Wondreb river.

 Near the village of Mýtina is the Železná hůrka National Nature Monument with an extinct Quaternary volcano.

 History

 The first written mention of Lipová is from 1473.
 In 1960, the municipalities of Lipová, Mýtina and Palič were merged.

 Transport

 Lipová is located on the railway line Plzeň–Karlovy Vary.